shadiakiki1986/docker-fscrawler/README.md

 The image is published on docker hub [here](https://hub.docker.com/r/shadiakiki1986/fscrawler/).

 Docker-fscrawler can only be used in coordination with an elasticsearch docker container.
-Elasticsearch instances running on the host machine are not visible to the container.
+Elasticsearch instances running natively on the host machine are not visible to docker-fscrawler.
 To make coordination between the ES and fscrawler containers easy, it is recommended to use docker-compose, as described here.

 Make sure you have set up `vm.max_map_count=262144` by either putting it in `/etc/sysctl.conf` and running `sudo sysctl -p`, or whatever other means is convenient to you.
 This is necessary for elasticsearch. (see